facebookarchive/MazeBase/README.md

 g.agent = g.agents[i]
 ```
 before calling `g:act()`.
 After the action is completed, `g:update()` must be called so that the game will update its internal state.
-Finally, we can check if the game finished by calling `g:is_active()`.
-Run `demo_api.lua` to see the game playing with random actions.
+Finally, we can check if the game is finished by calling `g:is_active()`.
+You can run `demo_api.lua` to see the game playing with random actions.

 ## Creating a new game
 Here we demonstrate how a new game can be added.
 Let us create a very simple game where an agent has to reach the goal.
 First, we create a file named `SingleGoal.lua`.
 In it, a game class has to be created
 ```lua
 local SingleGoal, parent = torch.class('SingleGoal', 'MazeBase')
 ```
-Next, we have to construct the game.
-In this case, we only need a goal item placed in a random location:
+Next, we have to construct the game items.
+In this case, we only need a goal item placed at a random location:
 ```lua
 function SingleGoal:__init(opts, vocab)
     parent.__init(self, opts, vocab)